-- CA Administrators are trained in the operation and installation of CA software. - Operators are trained in the maintenance, configuration, and use of the specific software, operating systems, and hardware systems used by Sectigo. - Internal Auditors are trained to proficiency in the general principles of systems and process audit as well as familiarity with Sectigo's policies and procedures. - CA Officers are trained in Sectigo's validation and verification policies and procedures.
+- CA Administrators are trained in the operation and installation of CA software. - Operators are trained in the maintenance, configuration, and use of the specific software, operating systems, and hardware systems used by Sectigo. - Internal Auditors are trained to proficiency in the general principles of systems and process audit as well as familiarity with Sectigo's policies and procedures.

+• CA Officers are trained in Sectigo's validation and verification policies and procedures and are required to pass an examination on the applicable information validation and verification requirements.